Jared (founder of Jaredites): Migration

-According to the narrative Jared, along with family and friends came to the "promised land" (the Americas) shortly after the Great Tower Tower of Babel.
+According to the narrative Jared, along with family and friends came to the "promised land" (the Americas) shortly after the great Tower of Babel.
 When the language of the people was confounded, Jared asked his brother to ask God not to confound their own language, that of their friends, and that of their immediate families.
 This means that they arrived much earlier than Lehi and Nephi and their families did.
-The Brother of Jared, often referred to as such in the text, and also called Mahonri Moriancumer is also a significant character.
+The Brother of Jared (not named in the text, but later referred to as "Mahonri Moriancumer" by Joseph Smith) is also a significant character.